 Trade payable to suppliers and contractors arise from progress billings of completed work as of yearend.
-The amount includes liabilities amounting to P2,280.32 million (US\$45.03 million) and P3,342.45 million (US\$63.57 million) as of December 31, 2019 and 2018, respectively, to various foreign suppliers for open account purchases of equipment and equipment parts and supplies (see Note 30).
+The amount includes liabilities amounting to P2,243.37 million (US\$46.71 million) and P2,280.32 million (US\$45.03 million) as of December 31, 2020 and 2019, respectively, payable to various foreign suppliers for open account purchases of equipment, and equipment parts and supplies (see Note 30).